qvacua/vimr/README.md

 ### SwiftNeoVim

 [SwiftNeoVim](https://github.com/qvacua/vimr/tree/master/SwiftNeoVim) is VimR's Cocoa Framework which bundles everything, e.g. NeoVim's `runtime`-files, needed to embed NeoVim in a Cocoa App.
-See [the wiki page](https://github.com/qvacua/vimr/wiki/SwiftNeoVim-Framework) for more details.
+See the [wiki](https://github.com/qvacua/vimr/wiki/SwiftNeoVim-Framework) for more details.

 ---

 If you want to support VimR financially, you can use [Bountysource](https://www.bountysource.com/teams/vimr).
-Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We've spent 2 × 99€ for two year's worth of Apple's Developer Program as you may have noticed from the code-signed snapshot builds.
-Seriously you guys@Apple; You should make it free for free App makers and open source developers.
+Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We list our spendings in the [wiki](https://github.com/qvacua/vimr/wiki/How-we-use-the-donations).

 ## Download